-The soundtrack features dozens of jazz, blues, and generally detective themed MIDI compositions, with a memorable live saxophone riff that plays at the open of each chapter.
+The soundtrack features a collection of jazz and blues MIDI compositions, with a memorable live saxophone riff that plays at the open of each chapter.

 Reaction and Legacy

-Under A Killing Moon was given high reviews from publications that covered exclusively adventure titles upon release and mixed reviews from mainstream gaming press.
-It sold well enough to spawn two more titles in the series, The Pandora Directive and Tex Murphy: Overseer, both of which would go on to refine the cinematic adventure formula that was established in UAKM and build upon the fiction and characters.
+Under A Killing Moon received positive reviews from websites that covered the Adventure genre upon release and mixed reviews from mainstream outlets.
+It sold well enough to spawn two new titles in the series, The Pandora Directive and Tex Murphy: Overseer, which would go on to refine the cinematic adventure formula established in UAKM and build upon the fiction and characters.
 A novelization of the game was published by Prima and released in 1996, written by Aaron Conners.
-On April 19, 1999 Access Software was purchased by Microsoft on April 19, 1999 and the rights to all characters and properties found in Under A Killing Moon were transferred to Microsoft.
+Access Software was purchased by Microsoft on April 19, 1999 and the rights to all characters and properties related to Under A Killing Moon were transferred over.

-In 2009, Chris and Aaron were able to secure the rights to the Tex Murphy franchise for their independent studio, Big Finish Games.
+In 2009, Aaron Conners and Chris Jones were able to secure the rights to the Tex Murphy franchise for their independent studio, Big Finish Games.
 Under A Killing Moon was released digitally on Good Old Games later that year, with the rest of the series following shortly after.
 Six episodes of Tex Murphy Radio Theater were also produced with a story that continues where Overseer left off.

-After focusing on smaller scale projects, Big Finish began planning for the return of Tex Murphy in late 2011.
-A Kickstarter campaign was launched in March of 2012 to raise funding for a full FMV production with many of the original cast and crew members.
-The goal of $450,000 was met and surpassed by donators, and the next title in the franchise (currently codenamed "Project Fedora") is expected to arrive on PC in 2013.
+After focusing on smaller scale projects, A Kickstarter campaign was launched in March of 2012 to raise funding for a full FMV production from Big Finish with many of the original cast and crew members.
+The set goal of $450,000 was met and surpassed, resulting in the unlikely return of Tex Murphy in 2014 with the release of Tesla Effect.